muratk5n/thirdwave/en/README.md

 as well..

-It was about the time when we started to see the first electric cars, the Tesla vehicles were being invented, and there was expectation that everything would go electric.
+It was about the time when we started to see the first electric cars, the Tesla vehicles.. and there was expectation that everything would go electric.
 However, once we got into the detail and the physics and the science behind electric, it became clear that battery-powered aeroplanes were not going to have sufficient energy density to power a large commercial aircraft'"

 ---